sp4wn-owner/Spawn/README.md

 - Public/private access
     &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world or make it private so that only those with your secret code can access it.

+- Secure
+    &nbsp;&nbsp;&nbsp;&nbsp;- Handle your own security locally thus eliminating any potential access to your device(s) in the event of a security breach on Spawn.

 - Monetize your telepresence robot
     &nbsp;&nbsp;&nbsp;&nbsp;- Transform your telepresence robots into revenue-generating assets.
 We take 20% of token redemptions to maintain and grow the platform.
 Example: Peer A decides the token rate per minute for accessing their telepresence robot.
 Peer B is then charged this rate every minute they are connected (80% to Peer A and 20% to Spawn), until they disconnect.